 FAQs About the Chicago Tribune Tower

 No, there is not a tour of the inside of the Chicago Tribune Tower.
-If this type of old skyscraper interests you, however, consider GetYourGuide’s Chicago Architecture Art Deco Tour, a walking tour of five other historic skyscrapers in the area near the Chicago River.
+However, if this type of old skyscraper interests you, consider GetYourGuide’s Chicago Architecture Art Deco Tour, a walking tour of five other historic skyscrapers in the area near the Chicago River.